opentripplanner/OpenTripPlanner/docs/RoutingModes.md

 Private car trips shared with others.

-This is currently not specified in GTFS so we use the mode types values 1500-1560 which are in range of private taxis.
+This is currently not specified in GTFS so we use the mode type values 1500-1560 which are in the range of private taxis.

 <h4 id="COACH">COACH</h4>